 For me, homemade food gifts are the ultimate gorgeous, no-fuss presents this festive season ...

 In my dream life, I've finished the Christmas shopping when December has barely started...
-There's been no frantic rushing round the shops and I've been inspired and able to come up with perfect gifts for all my nearest and dearest.
+There's been no frantic rushing around the shops and I've been inspired and able to come up with perfect gifts for all my nearest and dearest.
 The wrapping paper hasn't run out when I've only got one more present to deal with and I'm not still wrapping into the wee small hours of Christmas morning.

-But, needless to say, for the most part it is just that - a dream.
+But, needless to say, for the most part, it is just that - a dream.
 The fact is, more often than not I'm full of good intentions but this hasn't actually translated into any serious action.

 And even if I've got my head around the mechanics of buying, wrapping and stashing away in secret hiding places, sometimes it's the 'working out what to buy' part that's the problem and nothing's going to get started until I've got that one sorted.

 With some targeted questions, a good rummage around the shops and an attempt to put myself into the heads of a 14 Year old, and an 18 year old, and a 20 year old ... presents for your nearest and dearest are almost always do-able and enjoyable to buy too.
 But presents for other adults are another challenge altogether.
 Teachers, work colleagues, neighbours, friends, swim coaches ... the gift is a token - it's saying thank you, it's saying enjoy the holidays, it's saying you're special to me.
 These are important gifts but sometimes they are the hardest to find.

 For our friends and family who love food, surely there's nothing better than a homemade food gift?

 I'm a huge fan of food gifts - especially homemade food gifts.
 But let's get this straight - it's not my fallback; it's more like my go-to.

 And how about the wrapping of homemade food gifts?